GenericMappingTools/GMT.jl/docs/src/frames.md

 ## Geographic basemaps

-Geographic basemaps may differ from regular plot axis in that some projections support a “fancy” form of axis and is selected by the MAP_FRAME_TYPE setting.
+Geographic base maps may differ from regular plot axis in that some projections support a “fancy” form of axis and is selected by the MAP_FRAME_TYPE setting.
 The annotations will be formatted according to the FORMAT_GEO_MAP template and MAP_DEGREE_SYMBOL setting.
-A simple example of part of a basemap is shown in Figure Geographic map border.
+A simple example of part of a base map is shown in Figure Geographic map border.

 ```julia